jeremyBanks/save/tests/usage-long.txt

             This supports some non-hex values with special meanings:

             - `_` is skipped, for a character whose value we don't care about.
-            - 'T' is replaced with the next nibble of the tree hash.
+            - 'C' is replaced by the next nibble of the minimum-timestamped-variant commit ID.
             - 'R' is replaced with the last digits of the revision index.
             - 'G' is replaced with the last digits of the generation index.
             - 'N' is replaced with the last digits of the commit index.

+            May be explicitly set to an empty string to skip brute-forcing the hash.

-            [default: "TTTT", representing the first four hex digits of the commit's tree hash]
+            [default: "CCCC", representing the first four hex digits of the commit's tree hash]

             [env: SAVE_COMMIT_PREFIX=]